bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 - Having to use inline strings yields a lot of code, hurting readability and bundle size.
 - In particular instances, the `$type` property can actually have two values to describe the same lexicon.
 An "images" embed, for example, can use both `app.bsky.embed.images` and `app.bsky.embed.images#main` as `$type`.
 This makes the previous point even worse.

 In order to alleviate these issues, the SDK provides type checking predicate functions.
-In their previous implementation, the `is*` utilities where defined as follows:
+In their previous implementation, the `is*` utilities were defined as follows:

 ```typescript
 export interface Main {